SoenkevL/scico/README.md

 ### **✅ Working**
 - Zotero database connection and metadata extraction
-- PDF to markdown conversion (via Ollama + marker)
+- PDF to markdown conversion (via marker-pdf)
 - Semantic chunking with metadata preservation
 - Vector storage and retrieval with ChromaDB
-- Basic query functionality
+- Streamlit web interface for indexing
+- LangChain agent for retrieval with citations
+- Support for both Ollama and OpenAI backends

 ### **⚙️ Experimental**
 - Batch processing of multiple PDFs
 - Large collection handling (may be slow)
 - Complex query optimization
+- LangGraph deployment configuration
+- Incremental updates (markdowns are safed and are not re-converted)
+- Search UI in Streamlit based on metadata

 ### **🚧 Not Yet Implemented**

-- `RAGQuestionOptimizer.py` - Query refinement with LLMs
-- Answer generation with citations
-- Multi-document synthesis
+- Multi-document synthesis and comparison
 - Advanced RAG techniques (reranking, fusion, etc.)
-- Web interface (Streamlit/Gradio)
-- Incremental updates (must reprocess entire PDFs)
+- Comprehensive test suite
+- MCP tool integrations (GitHub, Notion)
+- Export functionality (markdown, PDF reports)

 ### **Known Issues**
 1. **Performance**: PDF conversion is slow for large documents (5-10 min per 50-page paper)
 2. **Memory**: Processing many PDFs simultaneously may consume significant RAM
-3. **Ollama Dependency**: Requires Ollama to be running; will fail if unavailable
+3. **Ollama Dependency**: Requires Ollama to be running when using local models; will fail if unavailable
 4. **Zotero Paths**: Some path formats may not be recognized (especially on Windows)
 5. **Error Handling**: Limited graceful degradation in batch operations